-We place online and mobile advertisements mainly on search engines and conduct marketing on leading web portals, job recruitment websites and social media platforms in China.
+We place online and mobile advertisements mainly on search engines and conduct marketing on leading social media platforms and web portals in China.
 We also place banner advertisements on popular internet education platforms and apps, as well as mobile news apps.
 We purchase pre-roll advertising slots during western TV shows streaming on leading internet television platforms in China.
-As part of our efforts to increase K-12 enrollment, we recently began to place advertisements on online parenting community portals in order to reach a broader audience of parents of prospective students.
+As part of our efforts to increase K-12 enrollment, we also place advertisements on online parenting community portals in order to reach a broader audience of parents of prospective students.